BattletechModders/TisButAScratch/README.md

 `pilotPainShunt` - string, pilot tag that denotes pilot has a "Pain Shunt", rendering them immune to injuries from ammo/component explosions, overheating, and neural feedback.

-`pilotingReqs` - List of PilotingReqs which contain the following fields:
+`pilotingReqs` - **NOTE: Format has changes as of 1.1.1.0!** Dictionary of PilotingReqs.
+They Keys to this dictionary correspond to the ComponentTag for which you are setting requirements.:

-	`ComponentTag` - the tag on the component
+	~~`ComponentTag` - the tag on the component~~ `PilotTags` - **field name changes to PilotTags** List of tags comprising piloting requirements. items starting with `!` will be parsed as "not" tag; i.e. if `!pilot_criminal`, pilot must not have `pilot_criminal` tag.
+If multiple tags set here, all requirements must be met.
-	`PilotTag` - the tag a pilot must have in order to use a mech/vehicle with the above component mounted `PilotTagDisplay` - Human-legible display name for PilotTag (so players know what the pilot is missing when the popup happens)
+	`PilotTagDisplay` - Human-legible display statement for PilotTag requirement not met message.
+Hard-coded strings have been removed from the error message, so this should be a statement on its own, e.g. "Pilot must be left-handed and not born on a Tuesday."

 `BleedingOutLethal` - bool, determines whether <b>Bleeding Out</b> from an injury is lethal (`true`) or merely incapacitates (`false`)